-31. In the course of their employment, DEFENDANTS required PLAINTIFF and other CALIFORNIA CLASS members to incur personal expenses for the use of their personal cell phones, vehicles, and for the maintenance of their work uniforms, as a result of and in furtherance of their job duties.
-Specifically, PLAINTIFF and other CALIFORNIA CLASS members were required to use their personal cell phones, vehicles, and maintain their work uniforms, in order to perform work related tasks.
-However, DEFENDANTS unlawfully failed to reimburse PLAINTIFF and other CALIFORNIA CLASS members for the use of their personal cell phones, vehicles, and maintenance of their work uniforms.
-As a result, in the course of their employment with DEFENDANTS, the PLAINTIFF and other CALIFORNIA CLASS members incurred unreimbursed business expenses that included, but were not limited to, costs related to the use of their personal cell phones, vehicles, and maintenance of their work uniforms, all on behalf of and for the benefit of DEFENDANTS.
+31. In the course of their employment, DEFENDANTS required PLAINTIFF and other CALIFORNIA CLASS members to incur personal expenses for the use of their personal cell phones and personal vehicles, as a result of and in furtherance of their job duties.
+Specifically, PLAINTIFF and other CALIFORNIA CLASS members were required to use their personal cell phones and personal vehicles, in order to perform work related tasks.
+However, DEFENDANTS unlawfully failed to reimburse PLAINTIFF and other CALIFORNIA CLASS members for the use of their personal cell phones and personal vehicles.
+As a result, in the course of their employment with DEFENDANTS, the PLAINTIFF and other CALIFORNIA CLASS members incurred unreimbursed business expenses that included, but were not limited to, costs related to the use of their personal cell phones and personal vehicles, all on behalf of and for the benefit of DEFENDANTS.